Noise Levels in Downtown Brooklyn, Brooklyn, NY | Find Quiet Neighborhoods With Our Sound Map

 Western Downtown Brooklyn

-Western Downtown Brooklyn sounds about 46% louder than Central Downtown Brooklyn to the human ear, a 5.5 dBA gap.
+To the human ear, noise in northern Downtown Brooklyn sounds about 21% louder than in western Downtown Brooklyn, a 2.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?